artebin/git-sup/README.md

 # git_sup

+Quick and not-so-dirty bash script to show the status of multiple GIT projects in one command and a concise maneer.
+It is only based on git commands and in particular it parses the output of `git branch`.

 ## Usage

 ~~~
 Usage: git_sup [OPTION]...
 [GIT_PROJECT_FOLDER...]
-Show statuses of GIT projects given in arguments or all projects found in the current directory when no argument specified.
+Show status of GIT projects given in arguments or of all projects found in the current directory when no argument specified.

   -f PERFORM_GIT_FETCH
 ~~~